A re you looking for free images for your blog? This post is a complete guide on where to look for free blog images and how to use them effectively.

 Taking your own photos means that every image you take is your own property and is a unique piece of content for SEO purposes.

 Check out some of the other benefits of taking your own photos:

 - Decreased costs

 If you don’t already own a camera, of course, it will cost a bit of money upfront to start taking your own photos.
 But, you’ll save money over time, as you aren’t paying for each shot that you want to use on your blog or marketing materials.

 - Increased brand presence

 If you take good photos people will share them around.
 It will enhance your blog and take it to the next level.
-I’m yet to see one successful fashion blog, for example, that doesn’t take all of their own photos and become known for their unique style.
+Many successful fashion blogs take all of their own photos and become known for their unique style.

 - More content